Comments and Complaints.

-If you do not want to discuss your concerns with the staff member or their manager, or if you have tried this and are still unhappy you can ask to speak to a manager or the Director.
+If you do not want to discuss your concerns with the staff member or their manager, or if you have tried this and are still unhappy you can ask to speak to a manager or the CEO.
 See below for how to contact them.

 Making a complaint.